addiks/symfony_rdm/README.md

 After that the service-type should work.

-## The future

-This project may be extended with more features in the future, here are some ideas i have:

-- Automatic initialization of value-objects in entities.
-- Use aggregates (composed objects) in entities. (embeddables are just not enough)
-- Allow object-decoration in, on and between entities.
-- Allow dynamic service mapping, storing in the database which service was set on the member.

 ## Why

 This project was implemented because I think there are still some missing pieces for one to be able to **effectively**